adambard/learnxinyminutes-docs/python.html.markdown

 # Instead of generating and returning all values at once it creates one in each
 # iteration.
 This means values bigger than 15 wont be processed in
 # double_numbers.
+# Also, it means that the entire list won't be stored in memory.
+# This is a major advantage for larger lists.
 # Note xrange is a generator that does the same thing range does.
 # Creating a list 1-900000000 would take lot of time and space to be made.
 # xrange creates an xrange generator object instead of creating the entire list